rsdevelopmentt/rs-vehicleshredding/README.md

 # rs-vehicleshredding

-- The whole script does not belong to me, it is only six and only modified.
+- the whole script does not belong to me, I just developed and shared it on a system

 # Installation: